Pedrmig/Analisis-Nubank/README.md

 ## Project Overview

-This project involves the creation of a machine learning model based on a sample dataset from Nubank's data analysis.
+This project involves a brief analysis of Nubank, data exploration, and the creation of machine learning models.
+One model is based on a fictitious or encrypted dataset, and another model is based on the bank's stock value since its IPO.
-A predictive model has been developed and, using Streamlit, an organized analysis of some results from Nubank and the database analysis are presented.
+The models and analyses are contained within Jupyter Notebooks and are also presented in a Streamlit app for enhanced visualization.

-Feel free to explore more at [Streamlit](https://nubank.streamlit.app/).
+Feel free to explore more on [Streamlit](https://nubank.streamlit.app/).

 ## About Nubank